odaykrayem/Parse_App_Challenge_Solution/README.md

 To reduce the work you need to do, please use the app that this repository contains as a starting point.
 In Android Studio, you can directly create a project from this repository.
 (New Project > Project from Version Control > Enter `https://gitlab.kiwio.eu/root/app_challenge.git`)

-Some basic things are already implemented, thus saving some time. :) If you're not yet familiar with the way Java apps on Android work, the code in the repository gives you hints what elements you can use to implement the described functionality.
+Some basic things are already implemented, thus saving you some time. :) If you're not yet familiar with the way Java apps on Android work, the code in the repository gives you hints what elements you can use to implement the described functionality.

 In case you have any questions or issues, feel free to send me a message at `ericschneider@kiwio.eu`.
 You can hand in the final app either as a zip archive or create a repository at Github.